June 24-28, 2015

 - Hotel: Click here to book your room at the Palmer House Hilton online.
 The deadline to book your room at the SABR group rate of $189/night (plus tax) is 11:59 p.m.
-MST Friday, May 15, 2015.
-The Palmer House Hilton is at 17 East Monroe Street, Chicago, IL 60603, in the heart of the downtown Loop, right next to two CTA stops (Blue Line at Adams/Wabash or Red Line at Monroe.)
+MST Friday, May 15, 2015, or until our room block is full.
+Book your room today, because our block is going fast!
+The Palmer House Hilton is at 17 East Monroe Street, Chicago, IL 60603, in the heart of the downtown Loop, near two CTA stops — from O'Hare Airport, take the Blue Line to Monroe/Dearborn stop and then walk two blocks east on Monroe; from Midway Airport, take the Orange Line to the Adams/Wabash stop.
 If you have any questions about your reservation, please call the hotel at (312) 726-7500.

 - Conference registration: Click here for complete information on SABR 45 registration rates.
 Once again, we're offering a discounted all-inclusive package for the annual SABR convention.
 For a savings of $44 off the regular rate, SABR members can get: